Fightingbox/Flatbox-LED/README.md

 # Flatbox-LED
-Base on the [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) Flatbox Rev4
+Based on the [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) Flatbox Rev4

 Add the colorful LEDs and the OLED display, perfect hardware change beased on the [Flatbox](https://github.com/jfedor2/flatbox) design by [jfedor2](https://github.com/jfedor2) powered by an RP2040 MCU.